-On a recent project, we started using Cypress to write our integration tests.
+On a recent project, we started using Cypress.io to write our integration tests.
+Cypress is great as it allowed the frontend developers to write tests easily, however, we encountered an issue.
 When running the test suite, tests would fail randomly with timeout issues.
+These issues not only wasted time as developers had to retrigger the integration tests before they could test their work, but it also caused trust issues in the quality gates.
 In this tutorial, you will learn a few different ways to solve this problem.
-Sounds good, then read on 😊
+Sound good, then read on 😊

 Increase The Timeout Size